hoodaddeveloper/Nutrition-Label/README.md

 # Nutrition-Label
-Learning Typography by building a Nutrition Label
+Learning Typography by building a Nutrition Label in freecodecamp.org.